 Comprehensive income or loss consists of net income and additional minimum pension liability adjustments.
-There were no differences between net income and comprehensive income during the twelve weeks ended January 21, 2022, or January 22, 2021.
+There were no differences between net income (loss) and comprehensive income (loss) during each of the twelve weeks ended January 20, 2023, or January 21, 2022.